About

 restore Restores original sRGB EOTF (by restarting DWM)

-schedule Creates a task ('dwm_eotf_rs') that runs the app with default options on user logon
+schedule Creates a task ('dwm_eotf_rs') that runs the app on user logon

 unschedule Removes the startup task ('dwm_eotf_rs') from Task Scheduler